cburdine/materials-ml-workshop/_sources/data_types/python_data_types.md

 ## Tuples

 The `tuple` data type is similar in function to the `list` type.
 Tuples can also be used for storing sequential data, and can be constructed by enclosing a sequence of comma separated values by parentheses (`(`...`)`).
+Tuples can also be created by a comma separated list without enclosing parentheses, though this syntax is not used very often.
 Unlike lists, tuples are _immutable_ data types, which means that they cannot be modified after they are created.
 We will explain more about what this means later.

 Here are some examples of tuples:
 ```{code-cell}